 During their first year, doctoral students formulate a thesis research project to complete during their second year.
 Students are also encouraged to involve themselves in faculty members' research.
 Second- and third-year counseling psychology students take on increasing responsibility in research projects that will culminate in the student's completion of a dissertation.

 A full-time, calendar-year internship is required.
 Internships are independent of academic training programs.
 Students bear the responsibility for applying for and gaining acceptance to internships.
-View the sites where UNT Counseling Psychology students have obtained internships from 2001-2010.
+View the sites where UNT Counseling Psychology students have obtained internships in recent years.

 Evaluation of Knowledge and Skills